abpframework/abp/docs/en/Image-Manipulation.md

 ### Using the ABP CLI

-Open a command line window in the folder of the project (.csproj file) and type the following command:
+Open a command line terminal in the folder of your project (.csproj file) and type the following command:

 ```bash
 abp add-package Volo.Abp.Imaging.Abstractions